Today's Articles

 *The birth of Henry Hampton in 1940 is marked on this date.
 He was a Black filmmaker.

-Hampton founded and ran Blackside Productions.
-They are one of the largest Black-owned documentary film Production Company in America.
+Hampton founded and ran Blackside Productions, one of America's largest Black-owned documentary film Production Companies.
 While there, he also served as executive director of Blackside's Malcolm X: Make it Plain and Breakthrough: The Changing Face of Science in America.
 His work focused on the lives of the poor and disenfranchised and chronicled the 20th century's great political and social movements.

-He chaired the board of the Museum of Afro-American History in Boston and had served on the board of directors for the Children's Defense Fund, Boston Center for the Arts and was a member of the Advisory Board of Beacon Press, and worked for the Unitarian Universalist Association from 1963 to 1968 as Director of Information.
-During that time, Hampton led the UUA Board in responding to Martin Luther King Jr.’s call for clerical leaders to come to Selma to participate in the Selma to Montgomery civil rights march of 1965.
+He chaired the board of the Museum of Afro-American History in Boston, served on the board of directors for the Children's Defense Fund and Boston Center for the Arts, was a member of the Advisory Board of Beacon Press, and worked for the Unitarian Universalist Association from 1963 to 1968 as Director of Information.
+During that time, Hampton led the UUA Board in responding to Martin Luther King Jr.’s call for clerical leaders to come to Selma to participate in the Selma to Montgomery civil rights march in 1965.

 In 1993, the Boston Association of Black Journalists honored him as a “celebrated filmmaker and historian.”
 Henry Hampton battled lung cancer and died in November 1998.